vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 a particular server.
 Some web frameworks are built on top of it, for example [Caveman2](http://8arrow.org/caveman/).

-Fernando wrote:

-> the importance of using Clack cannot be understated: If you build an application directly on, say, Hunchentoot, you’re tied to Hunchentoot, and if a new, faster server – like [Woo](https://github.com/fukamachi/woo) – comes out, you have to rewrite the entire application to use it.
+> The importance of using Clack cannot be understated: If you build an application directly on, say, Hunchentoot, you’re tied to Hunchentoot, and if a new, faster server – like [Woo](https://github.com/fukamachi/woo) – comes out, you have to rewrite the entire application to use it.
 If you write a plugin for Clack – like [clack-errors](https://github.com/eudoxia0/clack-errors) – it is automatically usable by all applications, regardless of framework, that are built on Clack, reducing useless duplication of code.

 > With Clack, switching from Hunchentoot to Woo, and enjoying the incredible speedup, is a simple matter of installing libev and changing a keyword argument.